craigpeacock/AEMO_Parser/README.md

 ```
 $ curl -V
 ```
 and check if https is listed as a protocol.
+If not, you may not have OpenSSL installed correctly.